twinleaf/trendline/README.md

 # Overview
 `Trendline` compiles the functionality inside [`twinleaf-rust`](https://github.com/twinleaf/twinleaf-rust) into a graphical interface.
 It is intended to be a software oscilloscope and companion tool for use with [Twinleaf devices](https://twinleaf.com).
-It targets desktop platforms with support on MacOS, Linux, and Windows.
+It targets desktop platforms with support on macOS, Linux, and Windows.

 ## Implemented Features
 - Time series data visualization of device streams
+- Periodogram data visualization of device streams
+- CSV export of plotted data
 - RPC control